Doctors don’t know exactly what causes psoriatic arthritis. But there are risk factors that make you more likely to get it.

 Genes.
 Psoriatic arthritis can run in families.
 About 40% of people with this condition have a brother, sister, parent, or other family member who has psoriasis or arthritis.
 But that means roughly 60% of people with psoriatic arthritis don’t have a close relative with the condition.

 Shared genes are the common link.
 A group of genes called HLA help the immune system tell its own proteins from foreign ones.
 Changes to HLA genes could lead to psoriatic arthritis by making it harder for the immune system to know when it's attacking its own cells.

 Other genes could also be involved.
 So far, researchers have found more than two dozen gene changes that make people more likely to get psoriasis and psoriatic arthritis.

 Genes only set the stage for psoriatic arthritis.
 A virus or something else in the environment triggers the disease.

-Infections.
 Some people get psoriatic arthritis after an infection, but it's not clear which bacteria or viruses are to blame.
 The strep bacteria that cause sore throats could be one.
-The HIV virus could also be involved.
-Psoriatic arthritis is more common in people who are HIV-positive.
+A bout of strep throat or other upper respiratory infection can lead to a flare-up of symptoms.